Shudhijon Shono

-"Shudhijon Shono" ("Listen, Gentlemen") is a song by Bengali rock band Moheener Ghoraguli, featured on their 1978 debut album, Ajaana UDonto bostu ba Aw-Oo-Baw.
+"Shudhijon Shono" ("Listen, Gentlemen") is a song by Bengali rock band Moheener Ghoraguli, featured on their 1978 maxi single, Ajaana UDonto bostu ba Aw-Oo-Baw.
 Written by Ranjon Ghoshal, composed by Gautam Chattopadhyay, and sung by Tapesh Bandyopadhyay, Tapas Das and Ranjon.
 The lyrics is a call to the people of the city, while bass guitar carry the music.
 It was one of the band's initial songs such as "Haay, Bhalobasi" and "Bheshe Ashey Kolkata".

 Release

-"Shudhijon Shono" was released by Hindusthan Record as an Standard play 7-inch single 45-rpm record with other side contains "Ayee Surey Bohudurey".
+"Shudhijon Shono" was released by Hindusthan Record as the B-side of a Standard play 7-inch single 45-rpm record "Ajaana UDonto bostu ba Aw-Oo-Baw".

 Alternative and live versions

-In 1999, an Alternative version of "Shudhijon Shono" was released on Khyapar Gaan album, and performed by Krosswindz.
+In 1999, an Alternative version of "Shudhijon Shono" was released on the album Khyapar Gaan, and performed by Krosswindz.

 A live version was played at Ambedkar Bhavan, Bangalore in Indian on 17 February 2007 at the First Rock Concert – Remembering Mohiner Ghoraguli by Shilajit Majumdar.